ryandhasgit/Comedy/Drafts/Rejected Rodney Dangerfield Jokes - 2nd Draft.md

 Still, better than letting my wife drive!

-Boy, this goldfish business is no joke.
+But this goldfish business is no joke.
 I might go belly up myself.
 Whatcha laughing for, Doc?
 I'm serious.
 Ain't you supposed to be pumping my stomach, anyway?
 I feel like a car battery with all these wires in me.
 I tell ya, I got more cords than a rock band.
 But I guess I'm a lucky, 'cause at the end I can ask Death, "What took ya so long?"
 He was probably banging my wife!

 You guys have been great, but I've got a coma to get to!